GRIE Dates Announced, Registration Open

-- Presentations should be an MP4 file and the recording should be 7-minutes or less in length.
+- Presentations should be a zoom recording, featuring a poster, and should be 7 minutes or less in length.
 Longer submissions will not be judged and will not be eligible for the finals.
-For submissions exceeding the allowed 7-minute recording time, the GRIE organizers will decide if the presentation can still be included in the GRIE program, even if not to be judged.
+For submissions exceeding the allowed 7-minute recording time, the GRIE organizers will decide if the presentation can still be including in the GRIE program, even if not to be judged.

-- Recordings of presentations must be submitted to GRIE organizers per the specified guidelines by advertised deadlines in order to be posted for judge and WPI community viewing.
+- Recordings of presentations must be submitted to GRIE organizers per the specified guidelines by advertised deadlines in order to be posted for judge viewing.

-- Students should prepare their presentation to appeal to both experts and non-experts in their field as judge expertise may vary.
-Participants must be able to clearly explain your research to a wide range of judges and audiences.
+- Prepare your presentation to appeal to both experts and non-experts in your field as judge expertise may vary.
+You must be able to clearly explain your research to a wide range of judges and audiences.

-- First prepare a few keywords about their research to submit when registering
+- First prepare a few keywords about your research to submit when registering

-- Prepare a 2-3 sentence, non-technical statement that describes what their poster and presentation will be about.
+- Prepare a 2-3 sentence, non-technical statement that describes what your poster and presentation will be about.
 No special characters are allowed.